 It is extraordinarily beautiful here!!!
-We run a very popular online rental business, and using the income we generate, are creating an edible forest, supplying chemical-free local veg and teaching groups, families (and whoever will listen! ;) about other models of producing food and land husbandry.
-In particular, we are passionate about Agroforestry systems and food production to stimulate the local economy, community participation and address rural poverty.
+We are creating an edible forest, growing lots of chemical free veg and teaching groups, families (and whoever will listen! ;) about other models of producing food and land husbandry.
+In particular, we are passionate about Agroforestry systems and food production to stimulate the local economy, community participation and to help address rural poverty.
 You would have an opportunity to immerse yourself in seeing a (more or less!) successful alternative approach to farming and food ..... regenerating land and biodiversity in the process!
-We do some work with local Universities on the impact of beavers in ecosystems and are involved in new initiatives to create local food hubs, internships for folk wanting to learn about food growing, and are looking into perennial crops for stable future upland farming as we expand the food production here.
-I will do my best to share information with volunteers, but please bear in mind that there is much to learn (I am still learning every day and am nearly 50!) and am pretty busy holding it all together.
-Hopefully we can all have a giggle at the same time as getting stuff done :) There are often evenings around a fire and BBQ's to relax and chat.... and spontaneous singing and guitar playing!... easy-going and positive folk are very welcome - no stress please xxx we need your help and are very open to creative ideas x
+We do some work with local Universities on the impact of beavers in ecosystems and are involved in new initiatives to create local food hubs, internships for folk wanting to learn about food growing, and are looking into a variety of perennial crops for stable future upland farming as we expand the food production here.
+I will do my best to share information with volunteers, but please bear in mind that there is much to learn (I am still learning every day and am 50!) and am pretty busy holding it all together.
+Hopefully we can all have a giggle at the same time as getting stuff done :) There are sometimes evenings around a fire and BBQ's to relax and chat.... and spontaneous singing and guitar playing!... easy-going and positive folk are very welcome - no stress please and no irrational fear xxx we need your help and experience and are very open to creative ideas x

 The daily running of our Conservation site is varied and never dull!
-We have need for most skills - builders and trades folk in Winter with some Summer building projects too .... and in Summer, experience working with plants - weeding, harvesting, sowing seed, planting and grounds maintenance is especially needed :) Folk who are relaxed and easy going with our guests is always welcome.
-Good cleaners (who actually enjoy it!) are like gold dust x Also, our building projects would benefit from anyone skilled with experience and imagination!
-Working hours are flexible, but we do expect around 30 hours work per week in exchange for food and board.
+We have need for most skills - builders and trades folk in Winter with some Summer building projects too .... and in Summer, experience helping with plants - weeding, harvesting, sowing seed, planting and grounds maintenance is especially needed :) Folk who are relaxed and easy going with our guests is always welcome.
+Help around the house is much appreciated as I am very busy maintaining the cottages. .
+Also, our building projects would benefit from anyone skilled with experience and imagination!
+Hours are flexible, but we do expect around 30 hours help per week in exchange for food, lodging and teaching :0)

 Please note that we do not accept travellers with children or pets, but would be happy to welcome couples or good friends sharing a room.

-We are inundated with offers of help in July and August (as everyone wants a lovely summer break!) but need most of our help from February to June getting the gardens planted up for the season.
-Summer work will be mainly strimming, weeding, and looking after the veggie gardens with some cleaning too.
+We are inundated with offers of help in July and August (as everyone wants a lovely summer break!) but need most of our help from March to June getting the gardens ready for the new season.
+Summer help will be mainly strimming, weeding, and looking after the veggie gardens and animals with some housework too.
+Winter volunteers (October to March) would benefit from being rugged sorts who can handle getting wet and fancy planting some trees ;) but are also all-rounders as there will be building maintainance and decorating at these times.

 Limited internet access